storj/up/README.md

-# docker-compose based Storj environment
+# docker compose based Storj environment

-`storj-up` is a swiss-army tool to create / customize Storj clusters with the help of `docker-compose` (not just storagenode but all satellite and edge services).
+`storj-up` is a swiss-army tool to create / customize Storj clusters with the help of `docker compose` (not just storagenode but all satellite and edge services).

 This is useful for Storj development and not for Storage Node operator.

 ## Getting started

-You may need to [enable Docker BuildKit builds](https://docs.docker.com/develop/develop-images/build_enhancements/) for certain features to work correctly (e.g. creating an environment based partially on a Gerrit change).
+You will need [Docker Compose V2](https://docs.docker.com/compose/cli-command/) and may also need to [enable Docker BuildKit builds](https://docs.docker.com/develop/develop-images/build_enhancements/) for certain features to work correctly (e.g. creating an environment based partially on a Gerrit change).

 Install the tool: